Self-Directed IRA Expert: Horizon Trust BlogJune 8, 2022by Horizon TrustHow Do I Calculate My Required Minimum Distribution?

 How do I avoid the required minimum distribution?

 In most cases, you can avoid RMDs by converting your retirement plan to a Roth IRA, essentially rolling your existing retirement balance into a tax-free retirement account.
-However, that does mean you’ll avoid taxes altogether.
+However, that does not mean you’ll avoid taxes altogether.
 If you choose this method, you’ll need to pay taxes on the funds going into the new Roth IRA.

 Can I reinvest my RMD?